 Don’t Write About Sensitive Topics

-Don’t write about anything that might make the reader feel awkward or uncomfortable.
-The overall thrust of your essay should be positive and uplifting.
+Don’t write about anything that might make the reader feel awkward or uncomfortable—your personal statement should be positive and uplifting.

-Admissions officers will be able to tell if you’ve had someone else write your personal statement, so make sure the writing is all yours.
+Admissions officers will be able to tell if someone else wrote your personal statement, so make sure the writing is all yours.

-Show admissions officers you’re self-aware by avoiding topics that might make you look spoiled or insensitive.
+Show admissions officers that you’re self-aware by avoiding topics that make you look spoiled or insensitive.

-Another mistake is not being aware of some of the advantages you’ve grown up with.
-Plenty of students want to write about their life-changing trip to Costa Rica, but unless you do so in a way that shows true cultural awareness, or engagement with global issues, all you’re really doing is bragging about a really cool vacation that you took.
-And that’s not something that an admissions officer wants to read about while sitting with a giant pile of applications at his or her desk.
-Nor is it likely to reflect well upon you against other applicants writing about being the first in their families to attend college, or overcoming illnesses, for example.
-Just think about how your choice of topic will come across, and you should be fine.
+But, unless you do so in a way that shows true cultural awareness or engagement with global issues, all you’re really doing is bragging about a really cool vacation that you took.
+Unfortunately, that’s not something an admissions officer wants to read about while reviewing a giant pile of applications on their desk.